 Kauai is my happy place.
 Why?
 Because a Kauai family vacation is filled with both relaxation and adventure.
-The scenery is lush, the vibe is chill, and there are so many fun things to do!
+The scenery is lush, the vibe is chill, and there are so many fun things to do in Kauai with kids!

 Don’t know what to do in Kauai?
 The Garden Isle is for nature lovers who prefer shave ice stands and chicken crossings to the big city bustle of Honolulu.
 What it lacks in night life, it makes up for in days filled with hiking, swimming, and exploration.
-Here are 10 of the best things to do in Kauai with kids.
+Here are our favorite Kauai family activities.

-The Best Things to do in Kauai
+Kaui Family Activities- The Best Things to do in Kauai with Kids

 Explore the Napali Coast